onflow/flow/flips/20220503-interaction-templates.md

 Consumers of this Interaction Template could query the static identifier, and always get the most up to date Interaction Template stored there.

+Repositories of Interaction Templates could be created to store Interaction Templates from various projects.
+Developers of Interaction Temaplates could choose to submit their Interaction Templates to such repositories.

+Systems for Interaction Template discovery could proxy requests for an Interaction Template to the repository it's known to exist in.
+Since Interaction Templates are just data, they could be cached and distributed amongst such repositories as desired.

 ### Interaction Audits
 An Interaction Audit represents a trusted entity vouching for the correctness and safety of an Interaction Template.